 “I’m impressed by the professional standards that Hudl has set in this field.
 Helping clients from different sporting backgrounds to find the best solution and support for them, while being amongst a company that is constantly bridging the gap between sports and technology, is truly a dream opportunity.”

 Working with the best

-The workplace experience as part of his bachelor’s degree has been one of the highlights of his studies, Joshua says.
+The workplace experience as part of his bachelor’s degree was one of the highlights of his studies at AUT, Joshua says.

 “Having the opportunity to work within national sporting organisations and teams gave me a platform to apply the knowledge I gained in the classroom and refine it in a high-performance sporting context.
 I’ve been able to network with influential members of the field and gain insights into the current industry environment, while identifying areas where I can potentially add value to in the future.”

-After completing his Bachelor of Sport and Recreation in 2019, he is now enrolled in a year-long honours degree and enjoys being able to carry out his own research.
+After completing his Bachelor of Sport and Recreation in 2019, he enrolled in a year-long honours degree, with Dr Kirsten Spencer and Associate Professor Simeon Cairns from AUT’s School of Sport and Recreation as his supervisors for his honours degree research.

 Advice for other students

-He would highly recommend AUT’s sport programmes to other students, says Joshua who received an AUT Vice-Chancellor’s Significant Student Scholarship to support his studies.
+He would highly recommend AUT’s sport programmes to other students, says Joshua who received an AUT Vice-Chancellor’s Significant Student Scholarship as well as an AUT Foundation Scholarship to support his studies.

 “If you have a passion for the sport sector and are motivated to take your knowledge and practical experience to the next level, AUT is the place for you.
 As students we can easily engage with staff and have meaningful discussions about assessment work, internships, thought-provoking research or new avenues for learning.
 The welcoming nature and positive learning environment that provides a pathway for students to become great graduates is a true credit of AUT’s proactive culture.”